Scheduler Update

 Prototyping & Iteration

-I started with greyscale lo-fi prototypes to test new layout approaches, conducted internal and customer reviews throughout the design phase, iterated quickly to find balance between density, usability, and scope, and designed with lower-resolution screens in mind (1366px and 1920px common widths).
+I started with greyscale lo-fi prototypes to explore new layout approaches, and ran both internal and customer reviews throughout the design phase.
+I iterated quickly to find the right balance between density, usability, and scope — all while designing with common lower-resolution screens in mind (1366px and 1920px widths).
+I also audited our existing schedule components — specifically the shift cells — to figure out exactly what information needed to be shown, how we could lay it out more effectively to reduce visual noise, and how much space we could save at the pixel level.

 Componentization & Standardization